Ulcer: Symptoms and Effective Treatment Choices

 However, by far, the most common cause of ulcerations in the stomach or duodenum is the result of an overgrowth of the bacteria H. pylori.
 This bacteria damages the mucus protecting the lining of your stomach from your stomach acid.

-H. pylori cause chronic infection and inflammation that may or may not be symptomatic.
+H. pylori cause a chronic infection and inflammation that may or may not be symptomatic.
 Normally your stomach’s high acidity is a poor environment for bacterial growth.

 Treatment with proton pump inhibitors (PPIs) reduces the acidity and allows bacteria to flourish.
 Other studies also support the theory that reflux diseases are triggered, in part, by an overgrowth of bacteria.
 Stomach acid is necessary for not only the digestion and breakdown of the food you eat but also to protect your body against bacterial growth.